spring-attic/spring-native/README.md

 # spring-graal-native

-This project contains code to enable the building of native-images with Graal VM.
+This project contains code to enable the building of native images with GraalVM.

-Once built, native-images have very fast startup!
+Once built, native images have very fast startup!

 This feature supports:
 - Graal 19.2.0.1
-- Spring Boot 2.2.0.RC1
+- Spring Boot 2.2.0

-To try it out, install Graal 19.2.0.1 from: https://github.com/oracle/graal/releases
+To try it out, install Graal 19.2.0.1 from: https://github.com/oracle/graal/releases, then install `native-image` by running `gu install native-image` (currently it is available as an early adopter plugin).

 Then build the feature project with: